K-series approximation of vectorial optical fields for designing diffractive optical elements with subwavelength feature sizes: Introduction

 \section{Introduction}

 Diffractive optical elements (DOEs) are devices composed of transparent materials with complex topography to realize specified functions (e.g. optical computing and cell trapping \cite{oapp1,oapp2}) that are not feasible with standard refractive optics.
 With the rapid development of additive manufacturing techniques \cite{3dp1,3dp2,3dp3} in recent years, especially two-photon polymerization lithography (TPL) \cite{tpl1,tpl2,tpl3}, it has become more feasible to fabricate DOEs with feature sizes down to ten nanometers.
-Thus, the technology is widely used for optical applications in the visible band, such as holograms for virtual reality \cite{app1}, colorful 3D prints \cite{app2}, and optical anticounterfeiting devices \cite{app3}.
+So far this technology is widely used for optical applications in the visible band, such as holograms for virtual reality \cite{app1}, colorful 3D prints \cite{app2}, and optical anticounterfeiting devices \cite{app3}.
 Moreover, TPL has been proven to bear potential at producing DOEs for advanced chip-scale applications like all-optical diffractive deep neural networks \cite{app4,app5,app6}.
-However, in this feature size regime, the assumptions of typical scalar-based design methods are violated \cite{scalar1,scalar2} and the vectorial effects of optical fields become pronounced \cite{vec1}.
+However, for the mentioned feature size, the assumptions of typical scalar-based design methods are violated \cite{scalar1,scalar2} and the vectorial effects of optical fields become more pronounced \cite{vec1}.
 A general, fully rigorous design tool is therefore needed to enable an accurate synthesis of such elements.
 So far this is quite a challenging work for researchers.